 Until 1994 not only were the State’s laws unjust, they were also generally applied unfairly.
 For the poor in South Africa, justice is in practice still a privilege rather than a right.
-We support organisations that use both legal and social mechanisms to enable access to justice at national and community levels.
+We support initiatives that use both legal and social mechanisms to enable access to justice at national and community levels.

 Community advice offices, which are mostly located in under-resourced communities and provide legal advice and assistance as well as rights education.

 Free media is a cornerstone of our democracy.
 Independent media plays a crucial role in enabling access to information and making it possible for citizens to hold leaders accountable.